MarvNC/JP-Resources/readme.md

 ### Backfilling Old Cards

 If you already have a large backlog of old cards without frequency values, you might need to fill in these values first or they won't be sorted.
-You could just opt to finish reviewing these cards first, but there is a hacky method to backfill these cards.
-But **backup your collection before attempting this, it could cause significant lag to your Anki.**
+You could just opt to finish reviewing these cards first, but there is a hacky method to backfill these cards. **Make sure to backup your collection before attempting this, it could cause significant lag to your Anki.** In addition, for users of Anki 2.1.50+ [increase your backup interval](https://docs.ankiweb.net/backups.html?highlight=backup#anki-2150) before attempting the import as it will take a *long* time.
+A backup occurring while you're waiting on Anki to delete cards will just cause more lag.

 - Create a frequency list in `.txt` format that contains a list of expressions followed by frequency values.
 You can use the ones I have created [here](frequency), I recommend downloading the [JPDB](frequency/JPDB.txt) list as it's the most exhaustive.

 - In Anki, go to File -> Import, then select the txt frequency file.
 Map the first field to your term/expression field, then the second field to your frequency field. **Make sure to enable "Update existing notes when first field matches."**
 ![](images/anki_Import_2022-07-10_10-47-55.png)

-- This will update your existing notes' frequency values, but it'll also import a LOT of new cards.
+- This will update your existing notes' frequency values, but it'll also import a LOT of new unneeded cards.
 To delete these new cards, search `added:1 Glossary:` in your card browser.
 The `added:1` is to find cards added today, and `Glossary:` (change it depending on your field name) is to find cards that have no glossary, as all your existing cards should have it.

 - Then hit `ctrl + a` to select all and `ctrl + del` to delete these new cards.
 But **be sure** you aren't deleting any valid cards first.

 ## Anki Card Blur

-Adding cards from VNs, we might find some risque content that we still want to look at while reviewing because it's cute.
+When adding cards from VNs, we might find some risque content that we still want to look at while reviewing because it's cute.
 However, you might review in places where you don't always want other people to see your cards.
 Using this card template, we can blur media in Anki and have the option persist throughout a review session.

 - Decide on a tag for NSFW cards.
 I use `-NSFW` so the tag is sorted first for easy access.
 If you choose something else you'll need to replace all instances of `-NSFW` in this guide with your tag name (with `ctrl + h` in a text editor or an [online tool](http://www.unit-conversion.info/texttools/replace-text/)).